Civil Rights Defender of the Year Award 2017 – Edmund Yakani

 “State authorities see human rights work as part of a politically motivated agenda against them, and hence human rights defenders are seen as enemies of the state.
 In addition, the rule of law is compromised to the level that impunity has become a norm in the South Sudanese society”, said Edmund Yakani.

 Despite facing enormous challenges and risk, Edmund Yakani stands his ground and continues to promote and ensure respect for human rights.

 “Edmund Yakani has, on a countless number of occasions, demonstrated his commitment in promoting genuine dialogue and efforts among social and political actors.
 He is active in calling for a greater inclusion of civil society in the peace talks.
 His contribution in promoting human rights and its defenders has been of paramount importance, in particular as he is working in the context of weak institutions and ongoing conflict.
-I am proud to announce him as this year’s recipient of the Civil Rights Defender of the Year Award”, said Robert Hårdh, Executive Director of Civil Rights Defenders.Categories: East Africa and Featured.
+I am proud to announce him as this year’s recipient of the Civil Rights Defender of the Year Award”, said Robert Hårdh, Executive Director of Civil Rights Defenders.Categories: East Africa.